 Nursing Care at Tŷ Llandaff Care Home

-Our care home in Pontcanna is facilitated with everything a resident with a health issue and/or disability needs to support them with their daily tasks, and our team of district nurses are committed to providing high-quality medical and personal care.
+Our care home in Pontcanna is facilitated with everything a resident with a health issue and/or disability needs to support them with their daily tasks, and our team of registered nurses is committed to providing high-quality medical and personal care.

 Nursing Care is available to our residents 24 hours a day, 7 days a week.
 Our highly skilled and attentive team can care for those with more demanding needs, such as physical disabilities, long-term health problems or end-of-life care.